-Camp Lead Partner staff Basic Phone Smartphone Mogadishu Female, 55 Male, 30 Male: ø19, Female: ø19 Male: ø19, Female: ø20 Baidoa Male, 47 Female, 25 Male: ø21, Female: ø21 Male: ø19, Female: ø20 Beledweyne Male, 42 Male, 34 Male: ø21, Female: ø20 Male: ø20, Female: ø19 South Galkayo Male, 54 Male: ø20, Female: ø20 Male: ø20, Female: ø20
+Camp Lead Partner staff Basic Phone Smartphone Mogadishu Female, 55 Male, 30 Male: 19, Female: 19 Male: 19, Female: 20 Baidoa Male, 47 Female, 25 Male: 21, Female: 21 Male: 19, Female: 20 Beledweyne Male, 42 Male, 34 Male: 21, Female: 20 Male: 20, Female: 19 South Galkayo Male, 54 Male: 20, Female: 20 Male: 20, Female: 20

-Considerations & Limitations
+Considerations and Limitations

-1. Some females respondents were interviewed by male enumerators

-Although teams were composed of both male and female enumerators, due to time and budgetary constraints it was not unavoidable that female respondents were surveyed by male enumerators.
-This was taken into account during analysis, and previously mitigated through additional attention during training and by employing enumerators with experience in best practices for survey conduct, as well as ensuring informed, qualified consent and a conduct conducive to ensure that respondents are confident in the confidentiality of their personal information.

-2. GPS coordinates on random walk

-To ensure that random walk procedures were observed during phone number collection, enumerators recorded GPS coordinates for each number collected.
-These were then incorporated into a geo-spatial analysis of patterns for quality control.
-The resulting maps are annexed with the full implementation report in Annex D.
+There are several methodologies contraints which must be considered when interpreting the findings of this report.
+The below list provides a brief summary of main considerations:

-3. Conducting phone surveys in a conflict context

-It should be kept in mind that Somalia remains in a state of insurgency/counterinsurgency and post-civil war, introducing deep divisions, dimensions of communal conflict, and the threat of armed violence into all aspects of life.
-Especially given that Al Shabaab has recently begun targeting owners of mobile phones with GPS capacity and keeping in mind the existence of an extensive conflict economy, Forcier deployed researchers who are highly experienced in conducting sensitive data collection in these environment, to ensure both validity of data obtained and safety for respondents and researchers.
+- 1. Some female respondents were interviewed by male enumerators: although teams were composed of both male and female enumerators due to time and budgetary constraints it was unavoidable that some female respondents were surveyed by male enumerators.
+This was taken into account during analysis, and previously mitigated through additional attention during training and by employing enumerators with experience in best practices for survey - 2.
+Conducting phone surveys in a conflict context: it should be kept in mind that Somalia remains in a state of insurgency/ counterinsurgency and post-civil war, introducing deep divisions, dimensions of communal conflict, and the threat of armed violence across all aspects of social life.
+Especially given that Al Shabaab has recently begun targeting owners of mobile phones with GPS capacity, the study deployed researchers who were highly experienced in conducting sensitive data collection in such environments, to ensure both validity of data obtained and safety for respondents and researchers. - 3.
+Generalisability: information landscapes are highly context-specific and locally contingent.
+The sample parameters employed for this study thus must be kept in mind when interpreting findings.

-4. Generalisability

-Information landscape are highly context specific and locally contingent.
-The sample parameters employed for this study must be kept in mind when interpreting findings.
 This study aimed to improve understanding of the information ecosystem for displaced youth in key locations across Somalia.
+Whilst these findings cannot be generalised for the wider Somali population, context must be taken into account when these findings are extrapolated to displaced youth in other locations. - 4.
+Sampling: following on from the previous point, it should be noted that the overall choice of sample population was purposive.
+The study aimed to survey displaced youth and, more specifically, youth with access to mobile phones, both basic and smart.
+Beyond these parameters, the study aimed for a representative gender split, and accounted for other socio-economic factors by randomising within the purposely selected sample population.

-Whilst these findings cannot be generalised for the wider Somali population, context must be taken into account where these findings are extrapolated to displaced youth in other locations.
+Whilst these findings cannot be generalised for the wider Somali population, context must be taken into account when these findings are extrapolated to displaced youth in other locations.